 Mothers and babies wear mother wristbands and baby wristbands, respectively.
-The wristbands are consisted of medical straps and security RFID transceivers.
+The wristbands consist of medical straps and security RFID transceivers.
 Mother wristbands and baby wristbands identify each other through RFID to achieve mother-baby matching and prevent babies from being incorrectly carried away.

-RFID readers and exit monitors are deployed in wards.
-The RFID modules of wristbands identify the exit monitors and send the information on exit monitors.
+RFID readers and exit monitors are deployed in maternity wards.
+The RFID modules of wristbands identify and send the information on exit monitors.
 The RFID readers receive the information sent by wristbands and send it to the server.
-The server displays locations of babies in real time based on the information such as IDs of exit monitors.
+The server displays locations of babies in real time based on information such as exit monitor IDs.

-Exit monitors and audible and visual sensors are deployed at key entrances and exits in the ward area.
-When wristbands are near to the exit monitors, the exit monitors identify baby wristbands and trigger alarm reporting by the audible and visual sensors, enabling the geo-fence to prevent thefts.
+Exit monitors, and audible and visual sensors are deployed at key entrances and exits in the ward area.
+When wristbands are near the exit monitors, the exit monitors identify baby wristbands and trigger alarm reporting by the audible and visual sensors, activating the geofence and enabling it to prevent thefts.